ZhgChg.Li

-What can DeviceCheck do?
+What Can DeviceCheck Do?

 2 bits?
 What can be stored?

-Comparison with original storage methods:
+Comparison with the original storage method:

-✓ Indicates data is still there
+✓ means the data is still present

-✓ Indicates data is still there
+✓ indicates the data is still available

-Here is a screenshot of DeviceCheck from WWDC2017:
+Attached is a screenshot of DeviceCheck from WWDC2017:

 Support: iOS ≥ 11

-After understanding the basic information, let’s get started!
+After understanding the basics, let’s get started!

 iOS APP side: